koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_12_so-far-a-battle-amazon-vs-zalando.md

-# So far a Battle Amazon vs. Zalando
+# Slide 12 of Lecture 8 contains information about So far a Battle Amazon vs. Zalando

 The image is a scatter plot chart showing data for several European countries, with two axes: the x-axis labeled "Percentage that shopped online at Zalando" ranging from 0 to 50 in increments of 5, and the y-axis labeled "Percentage that shopped online at Amazon" ranging from 0 to 100 in increments of 10.